samuelgarcia/physio/doc/overview.rst

 Cite
 ----

-We are wrtting a short paper to describe this toolbox here : TODO put URL
+We have writted a `preprint manuscript <https://osf.io/qbuzy/>`_ to describe this toolbox and the cycle-by-cycle RSA method.

 If you use this toolbox a citation would be appreciated for sure.

 You can also check some notebook used to benchmark and test this toolbox `here <https://github.com/samuelgarcia/physio_benchmark>`_

 Authors